google/dopamine/docs/api_docs/python/circular_replay_buffer/OutOfGraphReplayBuffer.md

 ## Class `OutOfGraphReplayBuffer`

-A simple Out of Graph Replay Buffer.
+A simple out-of-graph Replay Buffer.

 Stores transitions, state, action, reward, next_state, terminal (and any extra contents specified) in a circular buffer and provides a uniform transition